Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What Locus delivers for enterprise reverse logistics:

-• Scalable Infrastructure: Operate across North America, Europe, Southeast Asia, and India with a platform built for multi-market, high-volume complexity.
+• Scalable Infrastructure: Operate across North America, Europe, Southeast Asia, and India with a platform built for multi-market, high-volume logistics complexity.

 Build a Sustainable Supply Chain